-Mr Elias previously held the positions of Chief Geologist - WA Nickel Operations and Chief Geologist - Nickel Resource Development at WMC Resources Ltd and was a Director of Silver Swan Group Ltd until his resignation on 19 November 2012.
+Mr Elias previously held the positions of Chief Geologist - WA Nickel Operations and Chief Geologist - Nickel Resource Development at WMC Resources Ltd and was a director of Silver Swan Group Ltd until his resignation on 19 November 2012.
 Mr Elias holds a Bachelor of Science (Honours) in Geology from the University of Melbourne and is a Fellow of the Australasian Institute of Mining and Metallurgy.

-Mr Elias is a member of the Company's Remuneration Committee.
+Mr Elias became a member of the Audit and Risk Committee on 11 May 2022.